TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 Unlike Spark, SnappyData can distinguish requests that are cheap (low latency) vs requests that require a lot of computational resources (high latency).
 This is done by a resource scheduler that can balance the needs of many contending users/threads.

 For instance, when a SQL client executes a ‘fetch by primary key’ query, there is no need to involve any scheduler or spawn many tasks for such a simple request.
 The request is immediately delegated to the data node (single thread) and the response is directly sent to the requesting client (probably within a few milliseconds). </br>
 In the current version of the product, all query requests that filter on a primary key, a set of keys, or can directly filter using an index are executed without routing to the SnappyData scheduler.
 Only Row tables can have primary keys or indexes.
-All DML (updates, inserts, deletes) executed from a SQL client (JDBC, ODBC) are directly routed to the responsible data node (partition) and do not involve the scheduler.

 When the above conditions are not met, the request is routed to the ‘Lead’ node where the Spark plan is generated and ‘jobs’ are scheduled for execution.
 The scheduler uses a FAIR scheduling algorithm for higher concurrency, that is, all concurrent jobs are executed in a round-robin manner.